lkodinsson/MARS/Basic/PHB.md

 # Damage

 When a character is hit by an attack, trap, or any means, they will take damage.
 Any damage dealt to a character is taken first to their endurance, and then to their health if no endurance remains.
 If a character is ever reduced to zero or less health, that character is given the dying condition.
 Attacks made by weapons with the nonlethal feature cause a creature to be given the unconscious condition instead of the dying condition.
-If nonlethal attacks bring a character to negative ten or less health, then they get the dying condition.
+If nonlethal attacks bring a character to negative health equal to their maximum health, then they get the dying condition.

 Damaging items or objects is done by making the relevant skill checks against a difficulty value based on the perceived difficulty to break that item or object (as determined by the Game Master).
 For example: breaking a door with an axe would be an athletics or martial check against an arbitrary difficulty value (if the door was made of wood, it would likely be easy).